Skip to main content

 Conditional expressions

-BTQL supports conditional logic using the ternary operator (? :):
+SQL supports conditional logic using the ternary operator (? :):

 -- Basic conditions

-(scores.Factuality > 0.8 ? "high" : "low") as quality,
+(scores.Factuality > 0.8 ? "high" : "low") AS quality,

-(error IS NOT NULL ? -1 : metrics.tokens) as valid_tokens
+(error IS NOT NULL ? -1 : metrics.tokens) AS valid_tokens

-from: project_logs('my-project-id')
+FROM project_logs('my-project-id')

 -- Nested conditions